top of page

 -

 Will the colour of the hut fade?The steel is powder-coated and powder coating applications should last for over 10-15 years.
-We sell small pots of the chosen frame colour, which can be purchased at the time of order, and are useful to touch up any damage to the metal frame should any occur.
-The plastic boarding is colourfast, and may lose some of the colour intensity only after 10-15 years.
+The paint finish can be easily touched up over the years to further extend its lifespan.
+The plastic boarding is colourfast, and may lose some of the colour intensity but only after around 10-15 years.

 -